MostDeadDeveloper/BatiBot-The-Discord-Bot/README.md

 # Step 3 : Submitting my work
+After forking the repositiory go to the repository which you will now be able to see on your profile.
+Once in the GitHub repo, click on the green button that says, "Clone or download".
+A dropdown will show you a password protected SSH key.
+You can change it to HTTP by clicking "Use HTTPS" in the upper right-hand corner of that dropdown.
+Copy the link from there.
+Now open the terminal and write these commands.

+- Type the command : ```git clone {HTTPS ADDRESS}```
--Go to the repository/directory/folder where this copy of the repository is saved.
+- Go to the repository/directory/folder where this copy of the repository is saved.
 - Type the command : ```git checkout -b {YourName}-Branch```
 - Type the command : ```git status```
  * Check the files you have modified or changed.